 Should You Leave Your Passport as a Deposit in Thailand?

-When renting a vehicle or motorcycle in Thailand, **you should never leave your original passport as a deposit**; this is legally risky and can lead to your passport being used against you in case of a dispute.
-Reliable businesses only take a photocopy of the passport and require a cash deposit (usually 3,000 - 5,000 Baht).
+When renting a vehicle or motorcycle in Thailand, you should never leave your original passport as a deposit; this is legally risky and could be used against you in case of a dispute.
+Reliable businesses only take a photocopy of your passport and require a cash deposit (usually between 3,000 - 5,000 Baht).

 Should You Leave Your Passport as a Deposit in Thailand?
 Risks and Rules

 Renting a motorcycle or vehicle in Thailand's tourist areas (Phuket, Pattaya, Koh Samui, etc.) is one of the most popular ways to explore freely.
-However, the sign at rental shops saying "No Deposit, Just Passport" can actually be the beginning of a significant risk that could turn your life into a nightmare.
+However, the sign at rental shops stating "No Deposit, Just Passport" can actually mark the beginning of a significant risk that could turn your life into a nightmare.

 1. ⚖️ Legal Aspect: Your Passport is State Property